4 Ways to Bring Your Kitchen to Life

 nice kitchen

-Last week I talked about how we have started updating our house.
+We recently updated some of the rooms in our house.
 Which room did we start with?
 THE KITCHEN!!
 The kitchen seems to be the heart of your home.
 It’s the one place we sit down together to eat and have conversation and mine drove me crazy!!
-I cannot begin to tell you how excited I am about my kitchen update.
-I have seen some kitchen remodels that are great but ours is just an update.
-We are not moving any walls, changing out cabinets or anything that dramatic.
-We are, however, painting EVERYTHING, getting new hardware, new backsplash, new countertops, new appliances (that match and aren’t missing pieces), new lighting and new floors.
-Now this is not a cheap endeavor but it also is not as expensive as it could be.
-We have a budget that we are sticking to (even though it is hard sometimes), we are keeping our current cabinets and just giving them a facelift, we are getting a new sink (that isn’t stained all to heck) and new faucet, and most excitedly we are getting new quartz countertops!
-My current countertops are big ceramic tile with ugly grout between each one.
-No matter how much I try to clean it, it NEVER looks clean.
+I cannot begin to tell you how excited I was about my kitchen update.
+Our plan was an update, not one of those fantastic kitchen remodels you see in magazines and social media.
+We didn’t move any walls, change out cabinets or anything that dramatic.
+We did paint EVERYTHING, got new hardware, a new backsplash, new countertops, new appliances (ones that match and aren’t missing pieces), new lighting and new floors.
+Now this was not a cheap endeavor but it also was not as expensive as it could have been.
+We stuck to our budget (even though that was hard sometimes), we kept our current cabinets and gave them a facelift, we got a new sink, new faucet, and most excitedly, we bought new quartz countertops!
+My previous countertops were big ceramic tiles with ugly grout between each one.
+No matter how much I tried to clean it, it NEVER looked clean.
 So now I will have CLEAN, WHITE, ONE SOLID PIECE countertops.

 If you are thinking about refreshing the look of your kitchen and, like me, you don’t have an unlimited amount of money to spend on it, take a look at these money saving tips to make your dream kitchen come true.
 A kitchen remodel or makeover not only adds value to your home, it will almost feel like you’ve got a new home.